james-collapse/tidal-ofx-example/README.md

 [openFrameworks](https://openframeworks.cc/) is a creative coding toolkit written in C++.
 It offers a set of tools for developing graphical applications, with classes for including images, sounds, video, 3D graphics, shaders, and more.

+<h3>What is OSC?</h3>

+[Open Sound Control (OSC)](https://en.wikipedia.org/wiki/Open_Sound_Control) is a standard protocol for transferring messages across a network.
+It's supported by a variety of applications, including TidalCycles, openFrameworks, Processing, Pure Data and Max for Live.

+<h3>Tidal environment</h3>

+When a pattern is sent from Tidal, it is sent as a bundle of OSC events to a destination.
+The structure and destination for those events is configured in the Tidal [boot file](https://tidalcycles.org/docs/configuration/boot-tidal/).
+By editing the boot file, you can use Tidal to send arbitrary patterns to any application that supports OSC.

+The aim of this project is to show how Tidal patterns can be sent to both SuperCollider and openFrameworks.

+<h2>Requirements</h2>

+This project assumes the following are set up on your PC:

+* TidalCycles
+* SuperCollider
+* SuperDirt
+* openFrameworks

+To set up Tidal, SuperCollider and SuperDirt, follow the [Tidal installation](https://tidalcycles.org/docs/).

+To set up openFrameworks, follow the [openFrameworks installation](https://openframeworks.cc/download/).

 <h2>Project setup</h2>

 1. Clone this repository.
-2. Create a [new openFrameworks project](https://openframeworks.cc/learning/01_basics/create_a_new_project/) including the ofxOsc addon.
+2. Create a [new openFrameworks project](https://openframeworks.cc/learning/01_basics/create_a_new_project/) with the ofxOsc addon included.
-3. Copy the contents of `ofx/apps/src` to the `src` folder of the new project.
+3. Copy the contents of `ofx/apps/src` from your clone to the `src` folder of the new project.
-4. Copy the contents of `ofx/apps/data` to the `bin/data` folder of the new project.
+4. Copy the contents of `ofx/apps/data` from your clone to the `bin/data` folder of the new project.
-5. Open the project in your IDE, clean and build.
+5. Build the openFrameworks project.

-<h2>TidalCycles setup</h2>
+<h2>Tidal setup</h2>

-The example relies on a modification to the TidalCycles [boot file](https://tidalcycles.org/docs/configuration/boot-tidal/) to send OSC messages to an additional target.
+The example relies on a modification to the Tidal [boot file](https://tidalcycles.org/docs/configuration/boot-tidal/) to send OSC messages to an additional target.
 You can either use the boot file included in this repository under `tidal/BootTidal.hs`, or make the following change to your own boot file:

 ```
 let sdTarget    = superdirtTarget {oLatency = 0.1, oAddress = "127.0.0.1", oPort = 57120}